ConceptsLock a backend to a resource

 }

-If, however, a running backend holds the lock my-service/document-123, a new backend will not be spawned.
-Instead, the running backend (in this case, 8nyg2) will be returned, and you'll receive a response that looks like this:
+If, however, a running backend holds the key document-123, a new backend will not be spawned.
+Instead, the running backend (in this case, knrv5) will be returned, and you’ll receive a response that looks like this:

 {